David de Barros

-David, while at his prior firm, represented and counseled owners, developers, investors, not-for-profit organizations, and educational institutions in preparing, reviewing and negotiating sophisticated commercial agreements in connection with major construction and development projects, totaling in excess of $250,000,000.
-As a compliment to his transactional practice, David has also assisted clients in addressing risk management issues, mitigating claims and resolving complex commercial real estate and construction disputes in federal and state courts and before various alternative dispute resolution tribunals.
+As a compliment to his current practice, David, while at his prior firm, advised clients on mitigating claims and resolving complex commercial real estate and construction disputes in federal and state courts and before various alternative dispute resolution tribunals.

 David received his Bachelor of Arts degree from Boston College in political science with minor concentrations in history and international studies.